 Carrying around cash all the time is risky.
 If someone steals your wallet and there is a significant amount of cash inside, you’re probably out of luck.

-If someone steals your debit card, on the other hand, there’s not much they can do with it.
-Buying something at a store or withdrawing cash from an ATM would require the thief to enter your PIN.
+If someone steals your debit card, they may be able to use it at to buying something at a store like a credit card but the money will be withdrawn from you account.
+They will not be able to withdraw cash from an ATM as that would require the thief to enter your PIN.
 As long as your PIN isn’t something easy to guess (like 0000 or 1234), the likelihood of them guessing it is incredibly low.

 If you lose your debit card or someone steals it, you also have the added protection of being able to disable it.
 You can turn it off either temporarily — if you lost it and think you may still be able to find it — or permanently.
 That way, you’ll know that even if the perpetrator somehow guesses your PIN, they still won’t be able to use your card.